vita-epfl/monstereo/docs/MonStereo.md

 but require first to run a pose detector over all the training images and collect the annotations.
 The code supports this option (by running the predict script and using `--mode pifpaf`).
-Once the code will be made publicly available, we will add links to download annotations.

 ### Datasets
 Download KITTI ground truth files and camera calibration matrices for training